 Companies use the cloud for various benefits.

 - Low capital investment.
-Instead of purchasing, installing, and maintaining physical servers in physical data centers, your company can access technology services, including compute (CPU, RAM, and networking), storage, and databases, whenever you need them from a cloud provider like Amazon Web Services (AWS).
+Instead of buying and maintaining physical servers, you can access compute (CPU, RAM, networking), storage, and databases from providers like AWS when you need them.

 - Pay-as-you-go pricing.
-With this model, you only pay for the resources you use (compute, storage, and database).
-No upfront payments or long-term commitments are required.
+Only pay for the cloud resources you actually use.
+No upfront hardware costs or long-term commitments.

 Next, let’s explore how to use the cloud as an organization/company/business.